patrick-m-jr/504_ChangeSubLayerVIs/README.md

 <img src= "images/arcgisAppStudio1.png" width = "500">

-## Updating Three Sections of the QT Code: Map Background, URL for MapServer, and Viewpoint parameters.
+## Updating Three Sections of the QT Code: Map Background, URL for MapServer, and Viewpoint (center, scale, and spatialreference) parameters.
 These are indicated by the red arrows.

 <img src= "images/qmlCodeSample.png" width = "500">